 At Gunnison we photographed over a dozen individuals of different backgrounds, ages, body types, sexual orientations and genders.
 Then we had our participants answer questions about themselves through an online survey.

 Through this project I hope to take away some of the mystery out of the people who actually spend time at a nude beach.
 I will show what actual “beach bodies” look like with no airbrushing, no swimsuits and no shame.
 I’ll tackle many of the myths and misconceptions surrounding the nude beach.
 And by the time I’m done, I hope there will be a little bit less judgment, a little more acceptance and a lot less body shame in the world.

 So now that I’ve introduced the project, time to meet the participants!
-And check back or subscribe to my newsletter as I will be publishing more interviews each week.
+And check back or subscribe to my newsletter as I will keep publishing more interviews.